lastcoolnameleft/kubernetes-workshop/persistent-storage-managed-disk.md

 #### Cordon the node the pods are running

-Now that we have verified the service is up and appending to the logs, let's kill the pod and have a new one start on a new node
+Now that we have verified the service is up and appending to the logs, let's kill the pod and have a new one start on a new node.

+An Azure Managed Disk can only be attached to one node at a time.
+So, we want to see how the Deployment reacts if that node goes down.

 First, disable scheduling on the existing node.
 This prevents any new pods being started on this host.
-Then kill the pod to have it restart on a different node.
+Then kill the pod to have the Deployment restart a Pod on a different node.
 ```
 NODE=`kubectl get pods -l app=azure-managed-hdd -o json | jq '.items[0].spec.nodeName' -r`
 kubectl cordon $NODE